Start Saving Hundreds On Your Property Taxes

 Not sure if you’re receiving the tax reduction?
 Find out by simply taking a closer look at your real estate tax bill.
 It’s really that easy.
 In fact, it only takes a minute to see if the deduction is currently being claimed and, if it’s not, about 10 minutes to apply.
 Plus, you only have to apply once to continue receiving the benefit for as long as you are required to pay real estate taxes.

-If you aren’t already receiving the homeowner reduction, visit your county auditor’s website to find the application.
+If you aren’t already receiving the homeowner deduction, visit your county auditor’s website to find the application.
 Once complete, sign it and send it to your county auditor’s office (oftentimes, the address can be found in the application itself).

 Email Rea & Associates to discover other ways in which you can maximize your tax savings strategy.